kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 If you still do not find the emails, please let us know.

-## I Accidentally Deleted a Message.
-What Do I Do?
+## I ACCIDENTALLY DELETED A MESSAGE.
+WHAT DO I DO?

 Your email can be found on the Trash Folder.

-## I Stopped Receiving Lessons.
-Why Did Your Emails Stop?
+## I STOPPED RECEIVING LESSONS.
+WHY DID YOUR EMAILS STOP?

 We are committed to helping our students have a smooth experience with upgrading their English skills.